-- (a) It is the policy of the City of Coos Bay to encourage open and impartial competition in public contracting.
+(a) It is the policy of the City of Coos Bay to encourage open and impartial competition in public contracting procurement.
 However, competition exists not only as to price, but in a contractor's ability to perform, including the contractor's technical competence, ability to provide timely deliveries or services, and quality of performance.
-While an Invitation to Bid is a common method of competitive procurement, it is not always the most advantageous or practical method of source solicitation, and does not always reflect the balance between price competition and performance competition; therefore, meaningful competition shall be sought in procurement of products or services by engaging in a variety of procurement methods. - (b)The Board shall choose the solicitation method that is most likely to encourage offers representing optimal value to the City. - (1)The Board shall use an Invitation to Bid if the Board believes the City will receive optimal value by selecting the lowest priced offer that meets the technical requirements of the City's specifications.
-Unless specifically exempted from the requirements of competitive bidding, public improvement contracts shall be by ITB.
+While an Invitation to Bid is a common method of competitive procurement, it is not always the most advantageous or practical method practical method of source solicitation, and does not always reflect the balance between price competition and performance competition; therefore, meaningful competition shall be sought in procurement of products or services by engaging in a variety of procurement methods.